BackwardsDevelopment/.github/profile/readme.md

 If you would like to get in touch be sure to visit [BackwardsDevelopment.ca](https://www.BackwardsDevelopment.ca/contact).
 Otherwise feel free to join get in touch through Discord @ Backwards#0149 or my Instagram @ backwards_user.

-## Tools and Languages
+## Languages, Frameworks and Tools

 - Javascript
 - Node JS
+- Electron JS
-- ElectronJS
+- Express JS
 - HTML
 - Typescript
 - CSS